-LOUD stands for Loving Ourselves and Uniting Diversity and is an after-school program that meets weekly from 4pm-6pm on Tuesdays, Thursdays and Friday.
-LOUD provides a safe space and peer support for LGBTQ youth, their allies and friends.
-Each week 10-20 youth gather, share laughter, meet new friends, share a snack, watch LGBT movies, or embark on field trips.
+LOUD stands for Loving Ourselves and Uniting Diversity and is an after-school program that meets weekly from 4pm-6pm on Friday.
+LOUD provides a safe space and peer support for LGBTQ youth and their allies.
+Each week 5-20 youth gather, share stories, meet new friends, support each other, laugh, eat, play games, or embark on field trips.
+Mental health therapists lead the group and are available for one-on-one counseling for any youth and/or members of their families.

 Volunteer mentors and special guests from the LGBTQ community lead discussions ranging from dating and safe relationships, health and wellness, activism, dealing with issues at home, and achieving and responding to bullying at school.
-Mental health therapists also lead discussions and are available for one-on-one counseling for any youth and/or members of their families.

-LOUD also trains and empowers LGBTQ youth and their allies to become leaders and peer educators in our Safer School Speaker’s Bureau.
+LOUD also trains and empowers LGBTQ youth and their allies to become leaders and peer educators in our Youth Speaker’s Bureau.
 Youth have the opportunity to lead anti-bullying workshops in Berkeley and other Bay Area Schools, to provide outreach to and to invite other LGBTQ youth to the Center, and to share their coming out stories with their peers.
 Students and local educators have said the personal stories and personal interaction with Pacific Center youth make the lives and experiences of LGBTQ youth more practical and more real than reading about them in a book.